Remote Education Provision January 2021

 We understand that educating your child at home is no easy task.
 Most of our children will be able to access the live lessons and our teachers are skilled at targeting their questioning and demands to support the children to do so.
 We want your child to be able to work as independently as possible at home and there are a number of strategies that we might use to support this, including:

 – differentiated learning packs

 – the loan of resources e.g. maths equipment

 – annotated timetables allowing some children to dip out of live lessons and work independently on a task

 – where possible, 1:1 or small group intervention from the class teacher or learning support

 – The use of education packages online eg. Sumdog and TTrockstars for Maths, IDL, Spelling Shed and Bugclub for Literacy

 We know that some of our pupils with additional needs have taken to remote learning with ease whereas some children, who might normally have little difficulty in class, have found remote learning really challenging.
-We ask that you let us know if you have a concern about your child’s learning and we will do our best to work with you to find solutions.
+If you have a concern about how your child with additional needs is accessing remote learning, please email our inclusion leader Emily Bruggy on email@example.com.

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?